LuisMaGit/technical_test/README.md

 5. **Error Handling**
    - Currently no try-catch blocks around database operations, stream subscriptions, or navigation calls.
 Database failures, SQLite errors, or unexpected exceptions would crash the app rather than showing user-friendly error messages
-   - Would add: wrap all async database operations in try-catch blocks, emit error states in cubits (e.g., `BasicUIState.error`), display user-friendly error messages using snackbars or dialogs.
+   - Would add: wrap all async database operations in try-catch blocks, emit error states in cubits (e.g., `BasicUIState.error`), display user-friendly error messages using snackbars, dialogs or error screen.